 Located an hour from Richmond, you’ll find the charming and historic city of Williamsburg, Virginia.
-If you’re in the area, be sure to check out Colonial Williamsburg, tour the campus of the College of William & Mary (Josh’s alma mater!), and grab a delicious bite to eat.
-Just make sure you don’t pig out before tackling our Top 5 Rides at Busch Gardens Williamsburg!
+If you’re in the area, be sure to check out the historical sites in Colonial Williamsburg, tour the campus of the College of William & Mary (Josh’s alma mater!), and grab a delicious bite to eat.
+Just make sure you don’t pig out before tackling our favorite Busch Gardens Williamsburg rides!

 Busch Gardens Williamsburg is an amusement park located in Williamsburg, Virginia.
 The park is home to several high-intensity roller coasters including Griffon, Apollo’s Chariot, and Invadr.
-For the 2020 season, they will be adding Pantheon, the fastest multi-launch roller coaster in the world.
+Due to the pandemic, we have not been able to visit the east coast as planned.
+We hope to add Pantheon, the fastest multi-launch coaster in the world, in the near future!

 Feeling adventurous?
 Be sure to drive the short distance from Colonial Williamsburg to Busch Gardens.
-The gorgeous park has been named “Most Beautiful Theme Park” every single year since 1990.
-If you’ve been there you’ll know it deserves that title!
+The gorgeous amusement park has been named “Most Beautiful Theme Park” every single year since 1990.
+If you’ve been there you’ll know it deserves that title.
 It’s more than just a pretty face, though!
 There are a number of incredible rides for guests to enjoy.
 Of course, which is best will depend on what you’re looking for.
-Here are OUR favorite rides at Busch Gardens Williamsburg!
+Here are OUR favorite Busch Gardens rides.

 From the ground, Griffon is absolutely intimidating.
 You can see riders dangling over the top of that first 90-degree drop (which makes this a “dive coaster”) before they plunge into a tunnel and right into an inversion.
 Don’t let that stop you!
 It took me a few years to build up the courage to get on, and unfortunately, it was freezing that day.
 The picture below is hilarious because it felt like icicles were filling our lungs from the chill!

 Griffon is intense but aside from the two very similar drops, the rest of this ride is pretty straightforward.
-Dive coasters have a bit of a reputation for being one-trick ponies, and I can definitely see that.
+Coaster enthusiasts know that dive coasters have a bit of a reputation for being one-trick ponies, and I can definitely see that.
 Aside from the super scary-looking drops, they feel very much like most roller coasters.
 That doesn’t mean it’s not a thrilling ride, though!

 - Year built: 2007